 The Nance is a fixed appliance commonly used to anchor the molars into their final position and prevent them from drifting after they have been moved by other appliances, in particular headgears.
 The Nance is positioned across the roof of the mouth with bands placed on the posterior two molars of the upper jaw.
 Wires are connected to the inside of the bands and an acrylic pad will be placed in the center of the wire that fits against the roof of the mouth.
 The Nance appliance is worn for several months while the other teeth are being moved to their correct position.
 Schedule an orthodontist appointment to discuss your case and determine the best type of appliance for you.

 Space maintainers help “hold space” for permanent teeth.
 Your child may need one if he or she loses a baby tooth prematurely, before the permanent tooth is ready to erupt.
 If a primary tooth is lost too early, adult teeth can erupt into the empty space instead of where they should be.
 When more adult teeth are ready to come into the mouth, there may not be enough room for them because of the lost space.
 To prevent this from happening, the dentist may recommend a space maintainer to hold open the space left by the missing tooth.
 Schedule an appointment at our Plantation pediatric orthodontist or Tamarac pediatric orthodontist office to see if your child is a candidate!

 There are two types of space maintainers for children, removable and fixed.

-2. Fixed – there are four different kinds of fixed space maintainers: unilateral, crown and loop, distal shoe and lingual.
+There are four different kinds of fixed space maintainers: unilateral, crown and loop, distal shoe and lingual.